Democratic Sen. Sherrod Brown: If Stacey Abrams doesn't win Georgia, Republicans 'stole it'

 Kemp declared victory immediately following last week's election, but Abrams has not conceded the race.

+"Since Election night, hardworking Georgians have watched how the 'new' Democratic Party behaves," Cody Hall, Kemp's press secretary, said, adding, "Stacey Abrams and her radical backers will stop at nothing to undermine democracy and attempt to steal this election to be Georgia's next governor."

+"After all of the theatrics, the math remains the same," Hall continued.
+"Abrams lost and Brian Kemp won.
+This election is over.
+Stacey Abrams needs to concede.
+It’s time to move past the campaign and work towards a safer, stronger Georgia."

-Republicans like Florida GOP Senate candidate Rick Scott and President Donald Trump, meanwhile, have accused Democrats of trying to "steal" close races in Florida and Arizona, lobbing unsupported claims of voter fraud.
+In addition to Kemp, Republicans like Florida GOP Senate candidate Rick Scott and President Donald Trump, have accused Democrats of trying to "steal" close races in Florida and Arizona, lobbing unsupported claims of voter fraud.

 In Florida, a fraught recount effort is ongoing in both Scott's contest, in which he leads incumbent Democratic Sen. Bill Nelson, and the contentious race for governor that saw Democrat Andrew Gillum revise his election night concession speech to Republican candidate Ron DeSantis as the margin narrowed.